Jack123-Wang/A-multi-omicsRuan/README.md

-## Summary of the read alignment and processing pipelines for ChIP-seq and RNA-seq
+## Pipelines for ChIP-seq and RNA-seq

 RNAseq_Alignment_Pipeline.txt